-There is also a books and records offence in the CFPOA contained in section 4.
+There is also a "books and records" offence in the CFPOA.
 This criminalises establishing accounts or modifying accounts and records (including deleting transactions or creating false transactions), using false records, or intentionally destroying accounts earlier than permitted by law, for the purpose of bribing an official or hiding that bribery.

 All Canadians and Canadian entities (such as corporations established under the laws of Canada or any Canadian province) are deemed to be within the jurisdiction of Canada for charges related to the CFPOA.
-Section 5 of the CFPOA also deems the actions taken by such a person in a foreign state to have been done in Canada.
-This greatly expands the jurisdiction of the Canadian authorities in pursuing charges under the CFPOA.
+The CFPOA also deems the actions taken by such a person in a foreign state to have been done in Canada.